15 Top-Rated Day Trips from Athens

 Each of the islands merits a visit, but because of the limited ferry schedule, it's only logistically feasible to visit one of the islands on a day trip if traveling by ferry.

 One way to see all three islands in a day (and much easier than traveling by ferry from Piraeus) is the Hydra, Poros, and Aegina Day Cruise.
 This full-day cruise departs in Athens and stops at all three islands.
 Sufficient time is allowed on each island for taking leisurely strolls, visiting the historic monuments, browsing souvenir shops, and relaxing at outdoor cafés.
-The cruise also includes lunch and a traditional Greek music and dance performance.
+This cruise also includes lunch and a traditional Greek music and dance performance.

 For tourists, the main attraction is the Ancient Corinth archaeological site (nine kilometers outside the modern town).
-Standing on the highest point in Ancient Corinth, the iconic Temple of Apollo (dating to the 5th century BC) appears from a distance to dominate the landscape.
+Standing on the highest point in Ancient Corinth, the iconic Temple of Apollo (dating to the 5th century BCE) appears from a distance to dominate the landscape.
 Upon closer observation, the temple's massive Doric columns give a sense of the monument's original scale and grandeur.

 Many of the objects excavated at the archaeological site are now on display at the nearby Archaeological Museum of Ancient Corinth.
-The museum displays an extensive collection of antiquities, including pottery, mosaics, and statues.
+This museum displays an extensive collection of antiquities, including pottery, mosaics, and statues.
 The ancient Roman mosaic floors and sculpted busts are especially noteworthy.

 To truly appreciate the ancient ruins and artifacts, the best option is to go on a guided tour.
-One recommendation is the Corinth Half-Day Trip from Athens, which begins with a drive along the Saronic Gulf and stops briefly at the Corinth Canal before arriving at Corinth for a tour of the archeological site and the Museum of Ancient Corinth.
+One recommendation is the Corinth Half-Day Trip from Athens, which begins with a scenic drive along the Saronic Gulf and stops briefly at the Corinth Canal before arriving at Corinth for a tour of the archeological site and the Archaeological Museum of Ancient Corinth.
 The half-day trip concludes by stopping at a seaside village before returning to Athens.

 7. The Romantic City of Nafplio